Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance

-We can apply the general results to the specific variants discussed in Section 3.
-Provided sensible choices of regions/weights, and diminishing adaptation schemes are chosen, the Regional adaptive Metropolis--Hastings, Locally weighted Metropolis and Kernel-adaptive Metropolis--Hastings samplers should all satisfy $G^{-1}(x)\to\Sigma$ as $|x| \to \infty$, meaning they will inherit the ergodicity properties of the standard RWM (the behaviour in the centre of the space, however, will likely be different).
-In the State-dependent Metropolis method provided $b\leq2$ (with suitable tuning in the equality case) then the sampler should also behave reasonably.
-Whether or not a large enough value of $b$ would be found by a particular adaptation rule in the subexponential case is not entirely clear, and this could be an interesting direction of further study.
+We can apply these results to the specific variants discussed in Section 3.
+Provided sensible choices of regions/weights, and diminishing adaptation schemes are chosen, the Regional adaptive Metropolis--Hastings, Locally weighted Metropolis and Kernel-adaptive Metropolis--Hastings samplers should all satisfy $G(x)\to\Sigma$ as $|x| \to \infty$, meaning they can be expected to inherit the ergodicity properties of the standard RWM (the behaviour in the centre of the space, however, will likely be different).
+In the State-dependent Metropolis method provided $b<2$ then the sampler should also behave reasonably.
+Whether or not a large enough value of $b$ would be found by a particular adaptation rule is not entirely clear, and this could be an interesting direction of further study.
 The Tempered Langevin diffusion scheme, however, will fail to produce a geometrically ergodic Markov chain whenever the tails of $\pi(x)$ are lighter than that of a Cauchy distribution.
-In the case of Gaussian tails, for example, $G^{-1}(x) = e^{x^2/2}I$.
-To allow reasonable tail exploration, two pragmatic options would be to upper bound $G^{-1}(x)$ manually or use this scheme in conjunction with another, as there is evidence that the sampler can perform favourably when exploring the centre of a distribution \cite{roberts2002langevin}.
-None of the specific variants discussed here are able to mimic the local curvature of the $\pi(x)$ in the tails, so as to enjoy the favourable behaviour exemplified in Lemma 7.
+To allow reasonable tail exploration when this is the case, two pragmatic options would be to upper bound $G(x)^{-1}$ manually or use this scheme in conjunction with another, as there is evidence that the sampler can perform favourably when exploring the centre of a distribution \cite{roberts2002langevin}.
+None of the specific variants discussed here are able to mimic the local curvature of the $\pi(x)$ in the tails, so as to enjoy the favourable behaviour exemplified in Proposition \ref{prop:2dPDRWM}.